danpalmer/django-devdata/README.md

 `QuerySetStrategy`, some will need to use other pre-provided strategies, and a small number will need custom exporters based on the classes provided.

+##### Extra Strategies

+Sometimes it can be useful to export and import data from the database which lives outside the tables which Django manages via models.

+The "extra" strategies provide hooks which support transferring these data.

+Classes are provided to inherit from for customising this behaviour:

+- `ExtraExport` – defines how to get data out of the database.
+- `ExtraImport` – defines how to get data into a database.

+The API necessary for classes to implement is small and reminiscent of those for `Strategy` and `Exportable`.

+The following "extra" strategies are provided out of the box:

+- `PostgresSequences` – transfers data about Postgres sequences which are not attached to tables.

 #### Anonymisers

 Anonymisers are configured by field name, and by model and field name.